fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

-> So where is the difficulty and fun in programming (CRUD will eventually become boring and repetitive)?

-> Is Java the most important programming language in software development?

-> What do software developers do outside of coding/work that makes them better developers?

-> Does the 10X software engineer really exist?

-> What confuses a programmer?

-> What should every developer learn early on?

-> Why is web programming looked down amongst programmers?

-> Why do some programmers prefer using recursion?

-> If the average programmer is writing less than 50 lines of code per day, what does the rest of their work day consist of?

-> If Python "doesn't scale", why is Quora built on it?

-> What does it mean when a programming language is "faster" than another?

-> Why do most developers say that Python should not be used to build mission-critical software systems?

-> How do I stop somebody from viewing the source code of JavaScript?

-> In coding, if something has a simple solution, would you take a more complex solution to make it slightly more readable, or would you rather keep the simple simple?

-> If programming is developed by humans, then why don't they make it easier?

-> What can male programmers do to foster a computing community that doesn't scare women away?

 > As a programmer what's the biggest mic drop you've experienced when arguing with a colleague?

 > How do you know that you've reached expert level at some programming language?